GervinFung/TicTacToe/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+- I have decided to rewrite a TicTacToe game as the previous version is written badly

 ## Folder Structure